hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

-as such, for defaults that are specified by value the axiomatic assumption can still hold and we can still effect the same active, assertive implications of this (namely that optionality is strictly implied).
+as such, for defaults that are specified by value the axiomatic assumption can still hold and we can still effect the same active, assertive implications of this (namely that optionality is strictly implied). elsewhere in code we recognize this distinction and possibly use it to dissuade from redundant specifications in models. in more detail, if it is true that specifying a default-by-value always implies that the association is optional, then it is always redundant to say so explicitly. it would be like ordering your food "to go", and also not "for here". [#here.theme-1]